farm-ng/amiga-dev-kit/website/docs/dashboard/fw_updates.md

 **Access the files:**

 1. Download the application zip file [amiga-dash-v0.0.3.zip](https://github.com/farm-ng/amiga-dev-kit/releases/download/amiga-dash-v0.0.3/amiga-dash-v0.0.3.zip)
-2. For more details on the release navigate to the release page (https://github.com/farm-ng/amiga-dev-kit/releases/tag/amiga-dash-v0.0.3)[https://github.com/farm-ng/amiga-dev-kit/releases/tag/amiga-dash-v0.0.3]
+2. For more details on the release navigate to [Release: amiga-dash-v0.0.3](https://github.com/farm-ng/amiga-dev-kit/releases/tag/amiga-dash-v0.0.3)

 **Connect to your dashboard:**